rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 {{% /pageinfo %}}

 {{< alert color="warning" >}}
-In every snapshot task, RsyncUI stores on the task, the next snapshot number to use.
+In every snapshot task, RsyncUI stores on the task, the *next* snapshot number to use.
 The snapshot number is only a running number, increased by one every time a snapshot task is executed.
 The rsync command automatically creates the next snapshotcatalog, by number, and stores the next snapshot number to use on the task.
 In the log view, the snapshot number is written as part of the timestamp of the log.

 {{< /alert >}}

 If a `file.txt` is saved in the first snapshot and never changed or deleted, the file `file.txt` in the latest snapshot is a hardlink to the original file in the first snapshot.
 If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.
 In RsyncUI, even if all snapshots are tagged for delete, *the first* and *last* snapshot are not deleted.
-The first and last snapshot are removed from the delete list as part of preparation for delete.

 Snapshot is **not** possible in a rsync daemon setup.

 ### What is a snapshot?

 A snapshot is a saved state or backup of data at a specific point of time.
 Every snapshot is in sync with local catalog *at the time* of creating the snapshot.
 Previous versions of files can be restored from a snapshot.
 The snapshot is by utilizing the `--link-dest` parameter to rsync.

+##### Remote server

-The rsync parameter for next snapshot to save is:
+The rsync parameter for next snapshot to synchronize to a *remote.server* is:

-`--link-dest=~/snapshots/n-1 /Volumes/user/data/ user@remote.server:~/snapshots/n`
+`--link-dest=~/snapshots/n-1 /Users/thomas/data/ user@remote.server:~/snapshots/n`

 where

-- `n` is the number of next snapshot to be saved
+- `n` is the number of next snapshot to be synchronized
-- `n-1` is the latest saved snapshot
+- `n-1` is the latest synchronized snapshot
+- `/Users/thomas/data/` is *the source* catalog, only read by rsync
+- `~/snapshots/` is *the destination* catalog where snapshots are synchronized

+##### Local attached disc

+The above with a local attached disc, mounted as `/Volume/backup` is:

+`--link-dest=/Volume/backup/snapshots/n-1 /Users/thomas/data/ /Volume/backup/snapshots/n`

+where

+- `n` is the number of next snapshot to be synchronized
-- `/Volumes/user/data/` is the source catalog
+- `n-1` is the latest synchronized snapshot
+- `/Users/thomas/data/` is *the source* catalog, only read by rsync
-- `~/snapshots/` is the remote catalog where snapshots are saved, the remote catalog is set by the user
+- `/Volume/backup/snapshots/` is *the destination* catalog where snapshots are synchronized

 {{< alert color="warning" >}}